smartsupp/smartsupp.github.io/_docs/examples/detailed-visitor-info.md

 </script>
 ```

-## Detailed visitor info
+## Custom visitor info

-Show custom visitor details in Smartsupp based on your needs.
+Show custom visitor info in Smartsupp based on your needs.
 This info is shown in **Customer info** box in the visitor info panel while chatting.
 You can link any data you want, e.g. your internal customer ID, customer’s spending or customer’s last order ID.

 ```js
 <script>